Extended Parallel Corpus for Amharic-English Machine Translation: Corpus Preparation

-Four of Amharic phonemes have one or more homophonic script representations and there are other peculiar labiovelars.
-In the modern-day Amharic writings, the homophonic characters are commonly observed to be used interchangeably and there is no uniform use of the peculiar labiovelars.
-For consistent spelling, the Ethiopian Languages Academy proposed a spelling reform \cite{aklilu2004}.
-Following the reform, homophonic characters and peculiar labiovelars were converted into their standard forms.

-As there is no case difference in Amharic and to share vocabulary in the transliteration of named-entities and loan words, we lowercased all English sentences.

-\section{Sentence Segmentation}
+\subsection{Sentence Segmentation}

-Segmentation of sentences mainly involves the disambiguation of end-of-sentence punctuation.
-To do so, end-of-sentence punctuation marks were identified.
-The exceptions are abbreviations, initials of names, clitics, URLs, e-mail addresses, and hashtags since punctuation is part of them.
-We created a list of known abbreviations and clitics for English, which serves as a negative wordlist for this process.
+Segmentation of sentences essentially involves the disambiguation of end-of-sentence punctuation.
+To do so, we identified end-of-sentence punctuation marks.
+We considered end-of-sentence punctuation (\foreignlanguage{ethiop}{::} for Amharic and period for English) and question marks as a sentence boundary.
+The exceptions are abbreviations, initials of names, clitics, Uniform Resource Locators (URLs), e-mail addresses, and hashtags.
+Thus, to retain them we created a list of known abbreviations and clitics; and regular expressions for URLs, e-mail addresses, and hashtags.
+After sentence segmentation, we deleted duplicate sentences.

-We considered end-of-sentence punctuation (:: for Amharic and period for English) and question mark as a sentence boundary.

-\section{Sentence Alignment}
+\subsection{Sentence Alignment}

 Amharic has a rich morphology; it is practically impossible for Amharic lexicons to contain all word forms.
-It is beneficial to use a sentence aligner that does not require any bilingual lexicon.
-Therefore, we used Microsoft's Bilingual Sentence Aligner\footnote{The implementation is available at: \url{https://www.microsoft.com/en-us/download/details.aspx?id=52608}} \cite{DBLP:conf/amta/Moore02} to align sentences in the bilingual documents.
-The number of sentences aligned in each bilingual document is given in Table~\ref{numbers}.
+Therefore, it is beneficial to use a sentence aligner that does not require any bilingual lexicon.
+Hence, we used the Bilingual Sentence Aligner\footnote{The implementation is available at: \url{https://www.microsoft.com/en-us/download/details.aspx?id=52608}} \cite{DBLP:conf/amta/Moore02} to align sentences in the bilingual documents.